-There are many reasons why it’s a great idea to start your own blog, and I’d be willing to bet doing so is simpler than you think—having your own domain name (www.yourname.com) and blog is inexpensive and just takes a few minutes to set up.
+There are many reasons why it’s a great idea to start a blog, and I’d be willing to bet doing so is simpler than you think.
+You’ll see further down below that having your own domain name (www.yourname.com) and blog is inexpensive and just takes a few minutes to set up.

-Starting and growing a blog has another longer term benefit.
-Eventually, if enough people resonate with your writing and message, opportunities will come to write books, launch YouTube channels, and potentially supplement your income as well.
-There is immense value in sharing what you learn and what you know for others to benefit from.
+Eventually, if enough people resonate with your message, opportunities will come to write books, launch YouTube channels, and generate other income streams.
+There is immense value in sharing what you learn and what you know as you go along.

-But to do any of these things, you need to get started.
-If you’re ready to go, I recommend following these steps to start your blog:
+But to do any of these things, you need to know where to start.
+Luckily, I’ve got you covered on the steps to start a blog.

 - Choose a hosting provider